 In addition to counseling and skill-building support, the school counselor collaborates with various community agencies.
-Should families need assistance with basic needs, they can contact Andrea Dorr who will put them in contact with the appropriate community agencies for support and help.
+Should families need assistance with basic needs, can contact the school who will put them in contact with the appropriate community agencies for support and help.

-The counselor is always available through email adorr@crschools.us or phone 319-558-1368
+The counselor is always available through email or phone contact.
+Our counselor is Whitney Dalecky and can be contacted at 319-558-2174.